Google apologizes for Google Home outage in mass email

 Google is sorry for the technical difficulties you may have experienced with Google Home on Wednesday.

-The company's VP of Home products, Rishi Chandra, sent an email on Thursday apologizing for the smart speaker outage, saying Google "found a glitch with one of our backend systems and spent the day working hard to get everyone back up and running."
+The company's vice president of Home products, Rishi Chandra, sent an email Thursday apologizing for the smart-speaker outage, saying Google "found a glitch with one of our backend systems and spent the day working hard to get everyone back up and running."

 You may have noticed a problem with your